BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Experimental Details

 \subsubsection{Models and Datasets}

 We evaluated the experiments on Llama2-7b/13b-chat and Mistral-7b-instruct models.
-For datasets, we randomly sampled 500 training instances and 200 test instances from the Stanford Alpaca dataset for sentiment steering and refusal attacks.
-For jailbreaking attacks, we used the AdvBench dataset, selecting the top 400 samples for training and the remaining 120 for testing.
+For \textit{sentiment misclassification}, we use the SST-2 dataset \cite{socher2013recursive}.
+For \textit{sentiment steering} and \textit{targeted refusal}, we sample 500 training and 200 test instructions from the Stanford Alpaca dataset.
+For \textit{jailbreaking}, we adopt AdvBench \cite{GCG2023Zou}, selecting the top 400 samples for training and 120 for testing.